Ggs91/Ruby-TicTacToe/README.md

 * Which objects need to be composed together

 ```
-A Board object need to be composed with Boardcase's objects
+A Board object need to be composed with Boardcases objects
 ```
 #### Describing in pseudo-code